RustMagazine/rustmagazine/pages/contribution.md

 ## Add author

-If you are the first time contributing to the magazine, you also should add your profile into the `[authors]` section of the root `zine.toml` file.
+If this is your first time contributing to the magazine, you should also add your profile to the `[authors]` section of the root `zine.toml` file.

 ```diff
 [authors]